-Use a measurement device to find out the cable connection and write it down.
+Use a measurement device to find out the cable connection and write it down!

-The 5-pol-DIN cable from Pollin has the following connections:
+The 5-pol-DIN cable that I got from Pollin has the following connections:

 PIN-No. Description Colour

 1 TxD blue

 2 GND yellow

 3 RxD red

 5 5V white